Useful information about holidays in Antigua

 All hotels will offer necessary assistance and direct you to the nearest doctor, clinic or specialist.
 Pharmacies are very well stocked with all usual medications but we advise you to take sufficient supplies of any medication that you normally take.

 The main government hospital can cope with many types of treatment but serious cases may mean emergency evacuation.
 Medical treatment in Antigua and Barbuda can be expensive.
 Make sure you have adequate travel health insurance and accessible funds to cover the cost of any medical treatment and repatriation.

 If you need emergency medical assistance during your trip, dial 999 or 911 and ask for an ambulance.
 You should contact your insurance/medical assistance company promptly if you are referred to a medical facility for treatment.
 Before choosing to be treated at a private facility, you should check their policies on pre-payment.
 Private clinics may not accept medical travel insurance as payment for treatment.

 While Antigua has very few creepy crawlies and the like, tropical places do produce tropical insects, and mosquitoes can be a nuisance.
 We suggest you take precautions by using repellent creams and sprays both day and night.

 The water is of excellent quality and is fine for drinking from the tap.
 Locally bottled water is also available.

 Safety and security

 Antigua is a very friendly and relatively safe place, but it makes sense to take reasonable precautions against crime wherever you travel.
-Be particularly careful on isolated beaches and when visiting the island’s fun ‘jump-up’ street parties.
+Be particularly careful on isolated beaches and do not leave bags or valuables unattended on beaches or in your hire car if using.
 Crime of any sort against tourists is very rare, but we still advise visitors to use taxis after dark whenever possible.
 Restaurants will always offer help with calling taxis to and from their premises.

 Tax and tipping